QuTech-Delft/OpenQL/docs/developer/ir.rst

 immediately apparent.

  - The tree definition file format was a bit rushed, and in part because of that its structure might be unintuitive when you're not used to it yet.
+In fact, the tree definition file is a mix of a class hierarchy description, and a tree description.
 Most importantly, the ``{}``-based structure of the tree definition file does *not* correspond to the tree structure being described, but rather to the class inheritance tree of the nodes that can be used *within* the described tree.

-Also, while the node names are written in lower_case in the tree description file, they are converted to TitleCase for the C++ class names (this is simply because ``tree-gen`` needs both forms, and it's easier to convert from lower_case to TitleCase than the other way around).
+ - Also, while the node names are written in lower_case in the tree description file, they are converted to TitleCase for the C++ class names (this is simply because ``tree-gen`` needs both forms, and it's easier to convert from lower_case to TitleCase than the other way around).

  - There is no well-defined root node in a ``tree-gen`` tree, and (somewhat equivalently) ``tree-gen`` nodes do not know who their parent is.
 For this